Informational

 Laurie Rubin graces us with her rendition of “Hallelujah.”

-We hope you enjoyed these six Christmas songs by performers and musicians who are blind.
-Regardless of the obstacle, musicians who are blind or have visual impairments use adaptable instruments, braille music notation, and God-given ability to create.
+We hope you enjoyed these six Christmas songs by performers and musicians who have a visual disability.
+Regardless of the obstacle, musicians with blindness or visual impairments use adaptable instruments, braille music notation, and God-given ability to create.
 And have been since the beginning of time.
 So, if you enjoyed this list, check out our Spotify playlist for non-Christmas tunes!
 It’s our White Elephant gift to you.

 From everyone here at Braille Works: Merry Christmas, Happy Holidays, and Happy Listening!